What Your Body Is Telling You If You Have Ear Pimples

 In addition to the approaches above, the following non-ear-specific measures can boost your ear acne-fighting efforts.

 - No squeezing: This is a hard piece of advice to adhere to.
 You’re not Dr. Pimple Popper.
-So, put that pair of tweezers away — your tender bumps are a hands-off zone.
+So, put that pair of tweezers away (even for the blackheads) — your tender bumps are a hands-off zone to avoid getting a scar.
+Don’t try to force it.

 - Destress: Relax!
 Doing so may help put a lid on those zit-instigating hormones.